wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 <span style="font-size: medium; font-weight: 800">An Example JSON Snippet of a Policy</span></p>

 You can explicitly specify the limited access permissions in a custom IAM policy, as shown in the following example JSON snippet.

+**Note**: This snippet contains the minimum required list of services and permissions.
+If you delete a service and its permission from the list, some of the integration functionality might get impacted.

 ```
 {